nithinp300/supervised-learning-model/README.md

 # supervised-learning-model
-A program to build a supervised training model for a wine quality dataset using Scikit-learn.
+A program to build a supervised learning model for a wine quality dataset using Scikit-learn.